Can anyone see that I’ve used Childline?

 CLOSING THE WEBSITE QUICKLY

-On desktop, every page has a "Hide page" button on the right-hand side.
-Click this if you need to leave a page quickly and you'll be taken to Google.
+The Childline website has a “Hide page” button on every page.
+It’ll either be at the top of the screen or on the right-hand side.
+Press this any time you need to leave quickly and you'll be taken to Google.

 Deleting your browser history and cookies